programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 To install the packages necessary type the following into your code area.
 Then, on each line, hit shift enter(PC) or command enter(Mac) to run the added commands:

-    install.packages("ggmap") #spatial visualization and integration with Google Maps or other maps services install.packages("maptools") #helps us manipulate shapefiles[^6]
+    install.packages("maptools") #helps us manipulate shapefiles[^6]
-    install.packages("rgdal")  #helps us load and process our shapefile install.packages("rgeos") #give overlay options on spatial data can filter based on spatial intersections install.packages("sp") #helps us manipulate spatial objects
+    install.packages("ggmap") #spatial visualization and integration with Google Maps or other maps services[^7] install.packages("rgdal")  #helps us load and process our shapefile install.packages("rgeos") #give overlay options on spatial data can filter based on spatial intersections install.packages("sp") #helps us manipulate spatial objects